leefarley/TODO/README.md

 > The ElasticBeanstalk tools will hook into your git branch and deploy the latest commit

 * Enter the following command : ```eb init```
-* You will then be prompted for a environment name and  and the Elastic Beanstalk instance that the deployment will generate, the key pair to use and the type of deployment (NodeJS)
+* You will then be prompted for a environment name and the Elastic Beanstalk instance that the deployment will generate, the key pair to use and the type of deployment (NodeJS)
 * You will also be prompted for the Access Key ID and Secret Access Key generated earlier
 * Enter the following command: ```eb create```

 ## Install mongoDB on the EC2 instance
 * Install Putty tools (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)